 PROPULSION: 2 propeller shafts

-Cruise ship mini-profile - - Phoenix Reisen - - Deutschland
+Cruise ship profile - - Phoenix Reisen - - Deutschland